Web Dev

 Use Environment Variables

 Environment variables provide a flexible way to manage configuration settings that differ between environments.
-By using environment variables, sensitive information such as database connections or API keys can be stored separately, allowing for easy configuration changes across environments without modifying the code.
+They allow sensitive information such as database connections or API keys to be stored separately, allowing for easy configuration changes across environments without modifying the code.

 Centralized Logging and Monitoring